 (b) Prohibition.
 31 U.S.C.
 1352 prohibits a recipient of a Federal contract, grant, loan, or cooperative agreement from using appropriated funds to pay any person for influencing or attempting to influence an officer or employee of any agency, a Member of Congress, an officer or employee of Congress, or an employee of a Member of Congress in connection with any covered Federal actions.
 In accordance with 31 U.S.C.
-1352 the Contractor shall not use appropriated funds to pay any person for influencing or attempting to influence an officer or employee of any agency, a Member of Congress, an officer or employee of congress, or an employee of a my agency, a Member of Congress, an officer or employee of congress, or an employee of any agency, a Member of Congress, an officer or employee of congress, or an employee of any agency, a Member of Congress, an officer or employee of congress, or an employee of any agency, a Member of Congress, an officer or employee of congress, or an employee of any agency, a Member of Congress, an officer or employee of congress, or an employee of any agency.

-employee of a Member of Congress in connection with the award of this contractor the extension, continuation, renewal, amendment, or modification of this contract.
+1352 the Contractor shall not use appropriated funds to pay any person for influencing or attempting to influence an officer or employee of any agency, a Member of Congress, an officer or employee of Congress, or an employee of a Member of Congress in connection with the award of this contractor the extension, continuation, renewal, amendment, or modification of this contract.